 In our related post on network topologies, we get into a lot of detail on each of the common network topologies and their appropriateness for each situation.
 We also discuss the advantages and disadvantages of each type.
 These are the most common network topologies:

 - Bus Topology – every network device is connected to a single cable that runs the length of the entire network with two endpoints.

 - Ring Topology – all network devices are connected in line, each has two neighbors, forming a continuous loop with no endpoints.
-Typically the flow of data is unidirectional.
+Typically the flow of network data is unidirectional.

 - Dual Ring Topology – a ring topology where each device has two connections to each neighboring network device which allows for bidirectional data flow.

 - Star Topology – all network nodes are connected to each other via a central node

 - Tree Topology – typically a hierarchical tree structure with a root node and branch connections forming parent-child hierarchies

 - Mesh Topology – point-to-point connected devices that allows for various data routing techniques

 - Hybrid Topology – typically comprised of two or more common types of network topologies mentioned above